 Interested in learning more about the brief?
-Register for our upcoming webinar on “Recommendations to Mitigate Housing Barriers to Low-Income Residential Solar Programs” on September 28, 2021 where attendees will hear from AEAC members Beth Galante, SVP Business Development and Gov Relations with PosiGen and Corey Ramsden VP with Go Solar Programs at Solar United Neighbors.
-Register for the webinar here!
+Watch our webinar above on “Recommendations to Mitigate Housing Barriers to Low-Income Residential Solar Programs.”
+Hear from AEAC members Beth Galante, SVP Business Development and Gov Relations with PosiGen and Corey Ramsden VP with Go Solar Programs at Solar United Neighbors.

 Across the country, policies and programs to expand solar access and deepen the equitable deployment of solar are being adopted by states and local governments.
 But in addition to good policies, successful programs require smooth implementation to ensure the benefits of solar reach those for whom they are intended.

 Vote Solar’s Access and Equity Advisory Committee was created to address the challenges states, solar providers, customers and other stakeholders are experiencing with implementation of low-income solar programs.
 The AEAC meets once a year to explore challenges with low-income solar program implementation, identify best practices, and offer solutions to problems.

 Read the issue brief: